 Figure 4 shows entropy functions as a function of the length of the measurement cell.
 For each four models which have the same pore size distribution almost have the same trend of entropy function but not similar.
-The entropy lengths (L^) of the first four models are found at 15, 14, 15 and 14, respectively, the next four models are found at 16, 14, 15 and 14, respectively and the last four models are found all at 10.
+The entropy lengths $(L^)$ of the first four models are 15, 14, 15 and 14, respectively, the next four models are 16, 14, 15 and 14, respectively and the last four models are all 10.
 The entropy length of the last four models are the same due to their uniform pore size and are smaller than the other models due to their smaller pore size.

 Figure 2.
-Two point correlation function for three represented models of their associated pore size distribution at figure 1.
+Two point correlation function for six represented models of their associated pore size distribution at figure 1.